 Here are a few examples of early and very late 1940s skirt suits from my wardrobe.

-- High-waisted, wide-leg trousers worn for comfort are favourite amongst movie stars such as; Marlene Dietrich and Katharine Hepburn.
-You can read more about wide-leg trousers.
+- In the 1940s trousers worn for comfort is the favourite garment amongst movie stars such as Marlene Dietrich and Katharine Hepburn

 Fashion Inspired by the 1940s Styles

 If you are not ready to add an original 1940s garment to your wardrobe, you can always opt for something inspired by the 1940s decade.

 For the 1940s-inspired fashion look No.1, I chose;

 For the late 1940s-inspired fashion look No.2, I opted for;